andylang8445/andylang8445.github.iioo/_posts/2020-06-12-TEMSPointSystem.md

 ## Preview
 Real-time Web Page that can keep track of individual students' points for the reward system during COVID-19 situation.

+### Requirements
+* Students should be able to access their current point status with some details and their current ranking in the system
+* All data should be up-to-date at all times
+* Teachers(Tutors) should be able to give or subtract the points as needed, but students' should not be able to access this function